data61/python-paillier/docs/serialisation.rst

 Basic JSON Serialisation
 ------------------------

+This basic serialisation method is an example of serialising a vector of encrypted numbers.
+Note that if you are only using the python-paillier library **g** will always be **n + 1**, so these is no need to serialise it as part of the public key.

 To send a list of values encrypted against one public key, the following is one way to serialise::

     >>> import json